Hi, I’m Sarah McLusky

 Proudly research-adjacent since 1999

 I have been ‘research-adjacent’ for over 20 years.
 I have worked for universities and research projects, science centres and museums, learned societies and education providers.
 The common thread running throughout my career is making research more accessible and helping other people to do the same.
 Visit my Portfolio page to check out some of the projects I’ve worked.
-You can also see my CV on LinkedIn.
+You can also see my CV on LinkedIn and hear me talk about my career in this podcast.

 Although my academic background is in plant pathology/biochemistry, I have worked across a huge range of disciplines including all the sciences and, more recently, arts, humanities, and social sciences.
 I love learning about new subjects, and meeting new people.